coilysiren/lynncyrin.github.io/_includes/about.md

-I'm Lynn "Cyrin" Conway a full stack developer, project manager, and activist.
+I'm Lynn "Cyrin" Conway a Senior Software Engineer and Project Manager.
 I'm also a black poly trans lesbian ([my.pronoun.is/she](http://my.pronoun.is/she)).
 I do most of my work with connections and community (the queer trans community in particular).